Internet On-Demand (IO-D)

 The 95th percentile is a widely used mathematical calculation to evaluate the regular and sustained use of a network connection.

 Bandwidth is measured from the switch or router and recorded in a log file.
-At the end of the month, the samples are sorted from highest to lowest, and the top 5% (which equal to approximately 36 hours of a 30-day billing cycle) of data is thrown away.
+At the end of the month, the samples are sorted from highest to lowest, and the top 5% (which is equal to approximately 36 hours of a 30-day billing cycle) of data is thrown away.
 The next highest measurement becomes the billable use for the entire month.

 Based on this model, the top 36 hours (top 5% of 720 hours) of peak traffic is not taken into account when billed for an entire month.
-Bandwidth could be used at a higher rate for up to 72 min a day with no financial penalty.
+Bandwidth could be used at a higher rate for up to 72 minutes a day with no financial penalty.

 How and when will I be charged?